-Spinal manipulative therapy (SMT) is effective in adults with acute, subacute and chronic back pain as well as arm and leg muscles and joints (1).
-SMT has a better outcome than medication for mechanical neck pain (acute, subacute and chronic) (2).
-Mechanical neck pain is an experience from muscles and joints of the neck.
-Muscles and joints of the neck can also give head pain (cervicogenic headache).
-SMT is effective at treating cervicogenic headache and migraine as well as some types of dizziness (1).
+Chiropractors are effective at helping acute, subacute and chronic back pain as well as some arm and leg pains (1).
+Chiropractic Care is better than usual medication for neck pains of a mechanical nature (2).
+Mechanical neck pain is a pain experience from muscles and joints of the neck and shoulders that can also cause head pain (cervicogenic headache).
+Chiropractic Care is therefore helpful for cervicogenic headaches and migraines as well as some types of dizziness (1).

 (1) Bronfort G, Haas M,Evans R, Leininger B, and Triano J. Effectiveness of Manual Therapies: The UK Evidence Report Chiro Osteo (2010) 18 3